HTTP Status Codes: Causes and Corrective Actions

 505 HTTP Version Not Supported

-The HTTP version is not supported by the server, making it unable to communicate with the client.
+The server does not support the HTTP version, making it unable to communicate with the client.
 If you receive this error, check the URL to make sure it is correct, and make sure you are using the latest version of your browser.

 For a complete list of HTTP Status Codes, please visit IANA.